 Quality of light vs. quantity of light

 As a beginner portrait photographer all you would want to do is to nail the exposure and get the right amount of light when the quality of light is not perfect.
 At this juncture you need to also understand the difference between quality and quantity of light.
-A lot of photographers, even professional ones, don’t make an accurate explanation of what quality of light is compared to quantity of light.
+And according to lensguide.io, a lot of photographers, even professional ones, don’t make an accurate explanation of what quality of light is compared to quantity of light.
 They tend to use the term quite interchangeably most of the times.

 Quantity of light is completely different to quality of light.
 The light can be insufficient and yet it can be good quality.
 On the other hand it can be sufficient and yet of a quality that is unusable.
 A flash whether external or otherwise should only be used when the quality of the light is unusable.
 If the quantity is insufficient then your DSLR is quite capable of handling it.
 All you have to do is increase the ISO.

 What is poor quality light?